nikarav/evil-corp/Requirements/Software_Requirements.md

 #### Anonymous User
 The anonymous user is limited to browsing the platform.
-Thus, she is not able to purchase tickets, rate activities, write / view comments etc. However, she is able to use the contact form to inquire further information about the platform.
+Thus, she is not able to purchase tickets.
+However, she is able to use the contact form to inquire further information about the platform.

 #### Parent
 The parent can search activities based on a range of criteria such as:

-- type
+- category
 - distance / location
-- keyword
 - age group
 - price

+In addition to these, _free text_ search will be available.
+The results of the search query will be displayed on a map.

-She can buy available tickets for selected activities using an electronic payment method such as PayPal or credit / debit card.
+The parent can buy available tickets for selected activities using an electronic payment method _e.g._ credit / debit card.
+After a successful purchase, the tickets will be emailed to her in PDF format.

-In addition, she can rate, comment on or report the activities which she has bought tickets for.

 She can modify / update information relevant to her account or cancel her membership to the platform by deleting her account.